Oliver Cope: Biography

 Oliver Cope was born in 1902 in Germantown, Pennsylvania.
 He went to Haverford College in 1919, transferred to Harvard University the following year, and graduated in 1923.
 He then attended Harvard Medical School, graduating M.D. in 1928.
 His surgical training was carried out at Massachusetts General Hospital, where he became an assistant to Edward Delos Churchill.
 During this time he and Churchill published the findings of research which described the Churchill-Cope reflex.
-He married Alice DeNormandie in 1932, and was awarded a Moseley Travelling Fellowing after completing his surgical residency.
+He married Alice DeNormandie in 1932, and was awarded a Moseley Travelling Fellowship after completing his surgical residency.
 The couple travelled to Europe, starting in Berlin where they witnessed Nazi persecution of Jewish academics.
 They left Germany and moved to London, where Cope studied under Sir Henry Dale at the National Institute of Medicine.
 During their time in London they developed a friendship with Harold Himsworth of University College Hospital; during the Second World War Himsworth's children stayed with the Cope family in Cambridge, Massachusetts.